reconquest/sould/README.md

 timeout = 20000
 ```

-Server with given configuration will be a master server, which listen at 80
+A server with that configuration will be the master server, which listens at 80
-port, all replicate requests propagates to `slave1.local` and `slave2.local`,
+port.
+All requests it will propagate to the servers `slave1.local` and
-and for communication with every slave server will use timeout 20 seconds.
-As
+`slave2.local`, and it will use timeout in 20 seconds for communication with
-storage directory will be used `/var/sould/`.
+each of them. `/var/sould`/ will be used as the storage directory.

 ##### Reloading configuration

-**sould** reload configuration, when catch `SIGHUP` signal, so you can turn any
+**sould** will reload configuration if it catches `SIGHUP` signal, so you can
-slave server to master mode, and, of course, can turn any master server to
+turn any slave server to master mode, and, of course, can turn any master
-slave server.
+server to slave server.

 ## Running